MystenLabs/sui/external-crates/move/documentation/book/src/packages.md

 ## Usage and Artifacts

 The Move package system comes with a command line option as part of the CLI:
-`move <command> <command_flags>`.
+`sui move <command> <command_flags>`.
 Unless a particular path is provided, all package commands will run in the current working directory.
-The full list of commands and flags for the Move CLI can be found by running `move --help`.
+The full list of commands and flags for the Move CLI can be found by running `sui move --help`.
-Some of the most important commands are:

 ### Artifacts